Commitment to Quality

 We have five levels to indicate where a stylist is in their career by our standards.
 Many have spent their entire career here.
 To read more about click on their photo.

 “Only one who devotes all to a cause with their whole soul and strength can be a true master.”

-- Associate: A stylist who is receiving salon training, available for limited services.
+- Associate: A stylist who is receiving training for advanced and specialty work, available for Lumiere services.

-- Premier: A stylist who has completed S39 cut and color training and on the salon floor
+- Premier: A stylist who has completed advanced S39 cut and color training and on the salon floor